AliSawari/wstunnel-scripts/README.md

 ```

 if you wish to run the server as a System Daemon(System D), copy the file `wstunnel-systemd.service` into `/etc/systemd/system`
-and then execute `sudo systemctl daemon-reload ` to load the systemd service. then you can start your service by running `sudo systemctl start wstunnel-cmd.service`
+and then execute `sudo systemctl daemon-reload ` to load the systemd service. then you can start your service by running `sudo systemctl start wstunnel-systemd.service`

 you must remember that the SystemD service file will run `systemd-command.sh` which is a bit different than the normal file.